 As a child/young person under 18 seeking asylum in Sweden, you have the same right to health care as any child in Sweden.
 Health care is free of charge and includes dental treatment.
 However, there is a cost for medicine, but this is reduced if you have an LMA card.
 This also applies if you are in Sweden without municipal support and are under 18.

-If you are older than 18, you have the right to health care that cannot wait.
-This includes maternity care, abortion care, maternal health care, treatment under the Infections Diseases Act, and contraception advice.
-Health care is reduced and costs about SEK 50 for both doctors and dentists.
+If you are older than 18, you have the right to urgent health care.
+The urgent care or the care that cannot wait includes maternity care, abortion care, maternal health care, treatments under the Infectious Diseases Act, and contraception advice.
+Health care costs are reduced and are about SEK 50 for both doctors and dentists.
 If you are in Sweden without municipal support and are older than 18, you also have a right to health care that cannot wait.

-If you need spectacles, you can get financial assistance from the Migration Agency for this.
-A certified optician must provide an opinion which includes three parts for the Migration Agency to agree to provide financial assistance:
+If you need prescription glasses, you can get financial assistance from the Migration Agency for this.
+A certified optician must provide an opinion that includes three parts for the Migration Agency to agree to provide financial assistance:

-– an assessment of the need for spectacles
+– Assessment of the need for prescription glasses

-– a cost proposal (it must be the cheapest option)
+– Cost proposal (it must be the cheapest option)

-You have the right to Swedish for Immigrants (SFI) from your municipality when you have received a residence permit.
+After receiving a residence permit, you have the right to Swedish for Immigrants (SFI) from your municipality, free of charge.
 There is no upper age limit to take an SFI course, but you must be at least 16 years old.
-SFI courses are free of charge.

-If you are single and younger than 18, you will receive accommodation from the municipality, for example in a family home or in an HVB home (residential care home for children and young people).
+Suppose you are single and younger than 18.
+In that case, you will receive accommodation from the municipality, for example, in a family home or in an HVB home (residential care home for children and young people).
 HVB stands for hem för vård och boende (home for care and accommodation).

-Regardless of where you live, you must be available so the Migration Agency can contact you.
-Make sure that you inform the Migration Agency of your new address if you move.
+Regardless of where you live, you must be available so that the Migration Agency can contact you.
+If you plan to move, make sure that you inform the Migration Agency of your new address.

 You may be entitled to work during the time you are waiting for a decision about your asylum application.
 You must have received proof from the Migration Agency that you are exempt from the obligation to have a work permit.
 This is called AT-UND.
 In order to obtain AT-UND, the following requirements apply:

-– you must provide assistance in clarifying your identity, for example by submitting your ID documents
+– Provide assistance in clarifying your identity, for example, by submitting your ID documents

-Most asylum seekers have the right to have a public counsel who represents the asylum seeker over the course of the case with the Migration Agency, and in any appeal that may take place at the Migration Court or Migration Court of Appeal.
-The Migration Agency could decide not to appoint a public counsel if it is deemed to be “obviously unnecessary”, for example in what is known as a Dublin case.
+Most asylum seekers have the right to have a public counsel who represents the asylum seeker during the case with the Migration Agency and in any appeal that may take place at the Migration Court or Migration Court of Appeal.
+The Migration Agency could decide not to appoint a public counsel if it is deemed to be “obviously unnecessary,” for example, in what is known as a Dublin case.

 If the Migration Agency does not appoint a public counsel, you can organize one for yourself, but you have to pay for them yourself.

-If you are younger than 18 and have come to Sweden without a guardian, you will always receive a public counsel
+If you are younger than 18 and have come to Sweden without a guardian, you will always receive public counsel.

 If you do not speak Swedish, there will be an interpreter when you meet the Migration Agency.
 The interpreter is there to enable you and the Migration Agency staff to understand each other.
-The interpreter’s role is just to translate what is said, and they are not permitted to introduce their values in the meeting.
+The interpreter’s role is to translate what is said, and they are not permitted to introduce their values in the meeting.
 The interpreter has the obligation of confidentiality.
-You are allowed to request that your interpreter is of a specific gender.
-If you are not happy with your interpreter, you should say so.
+You are allowed to request that your interpreter is of a certain gender.
+If you are not happy with your interpreter, you have the right to say so.

-Depending on whether you live in Migration Agency accommodation or in your own accommodation, your daily allowance will be different amounts.
-For single adults, the allowance is SEK 24/day if you live in the Migration Agency’s accommodation which includes food.
+Whether you live in Migration Agency accommodation or in your own housing, your daily allowance amount will differ.
+For single adults, the allowance is SEK 24/day if you live in the Migration Agency’s accommodation, including food.
 If you live in your own accommodation where food is not included, the allowance is SEK 71/day.
 For families with children, the allowance is higher.
-Single children are supported by the municipality.
+The municipality supports single children.

-In Sweden, both same-sex and different-sex couples can get married if they are older than 18.
+In Sweden, both same-sex and opposite-sex couples can get married if they are older than 18.
 There are no specific requirements that you have to live in Sweden or have Swedish nationality to get married here.
-But there are certain rules around it.
+But there are certain rules about it.
 You can read more about getting married in Sweden here.

-You are also protected from hate crime.
-A hate crime means that someone attacks you as a result of how they perceive, for example, your sexual orientation, gender expression, gender identity, skin color, or religion.
+You are protected from hate crime by law.
+A hate crime means that someone attacks you based on how they perceive your sexual orientation, gender expression, gender identity, skin color, or religion.
 For example, this could be in the form of offensive graffiti, that you are called offensive names, that you are threatened, or that someone is violent towards you.
-If you are the victim of a hate crime, you should report it to the police.
-RFSL has a support service for victims of crime for LGBTQ people who have been victims of hate crime.
-You can contact RFSL’s support service for victims of crime on [email protected].se or call 020-341 316.
+If you are a victim of a hate crime, you should report it to the police.
+RFSL has a support service for LGBTQI victims of hate crimes.
+You can contact RFSL’s support service for victims of crime on [email protected] or call 020-341 316.